-Submission: Project must be submitted online as a URL.
-See Competitive Events Overview for submission forms.
+Submission: Project must be submitted online as a URL. (i.e. Dropbox) See Competitive Events Overview for submission forms.
 Statement of Assurance is included on the Submission Form.

 Submission Deadline: February 28 by 11:59 pm.
 Conference registration is required for work to be judged.
 Missing the deadline will forfeit competitor participation.
 Hint: Allow for plenty of time to upload your work.

-FINALISTS: The top five (5) or eight (8) individuals or teams with the highest prejudged score will participate in the presentation portion of this event.
-Number of finalists will be decided by December 31.
+FINALISTS: The top eight (8) individuals or teams with the highest prejudged score will participate in the presentation portion of this event at SLC.